Resources

 In Spain, while “Thank you” remains common, it is less expected, giving it more significance when spoken.
 It’s not deemed necessary in many situations where Brits would use it (take a look at our Spanish Voice Over services).

-In Sweden, “Tack” serves as both “Please” and “Thank you,” reflecting the politeness of the Swedish language (check our Swedish language services).
+In Sweden, “Tack” serves as both “Please” and “Thank you,” reflecting the politeness of the Swedish language.

 Apologising is also a common British trait, diminishing the word’s impact over time, even when not at fault.